fedeztk/sku/README.md

 [Features](#org26baa6c) -
 [Testing](#org2744438)

 sku is a simple TUI for playing sudoku inside the terminal.
-It uses the awesome [bubbletea](https://github.com/charmbracelet/bubbletea) TUI library for the UI and the [sudoku-go](https://github.com/forfuns/sudoku-go) library as the sudoku logic backend.
+It uses the awesome [bubbletea](https://github.com/charmbracelet/bubbletea) TUI library for the UI.

 Screenshots [here](#org26baa6c)